 A period, between the end of a former student’s last school year and the beginning of an academic year of the university, spent by the former student in non-academic activities.
 Considered to be of no more than 12 months’ duration.

 An award made to contribute to expenses related to study, such as travel, conference attendance, or equipment purchase.

 Usually, a student who is paying international fees.
 See the University's Glossary of Terms for full details.

 A student with indigenous descent from any of the following islands: Samoa, American Samoa, Tonga, Cook Islands, Niue, Tokelau, Fiji, Rotuma, Solomon Islands, Vanuatu, New Caledonia, Papua New Guinea, Kiribati, Tuvalu, Palau, Marshall Islands, Federated States of Micronesia, Wallis and Futuna, Hawaii, French Polynesia, Rapanui (Easter Island).

 An award made in recognition of previous peformance.
 It is not based on future conditions, such as enrolment.

-The rules governing an award, scholarship, or grant.
+The rules governing an award.